rogaldh/solana-program-library/farms/README.md

 cargo test -- --nocapture --test-threads=1 --ignored
 ```

-Bear in mind that integration tests execute transactions, and it will cost you some SOL.
+Remember that integration tests execute transactions on mainnet, which will cost you some SOL.

 ## Deploy & Run